-I’ve never tasted chocolate babka (or any other type, for that matter) or made babka, so I took on a bit of a project for a holiday assignment for SheKnows.com.
-Thank goodness for Seinfeld, right?
+I’ve never tasted Chocolate Babka or made babka, so I took on a bit of a project for a holiday assignment for SheKnows.com.
 Like many people I know, my only brush with babka is the Seinfeld episode where Elaine and Jerry stop to buy a chocolate babka to take to a friend’s house.
 Maybe that’s all you need to intrigue you.
 If you’re curious, this is definitely a recipe to try – it’s so worth it!

-I like to think I have the baking gene in me (my dad used to bake his own bread – lots of it – every few weeks), and I was excited and anxious to make this treat.
+I inherited some baking genes (my dad was an excellent baker), and I was excited and anxious to make this treat.
 I discovered that it’s actually fairly easy to make, if you have the luxury of time.

-It takes a little time to prep everything.
-Then you have to let the dough rise two different times, for about an hour each.
-Plan for about half an hour for baking – which I can deal with.
-But the final step is allowing the bread to cool before slicing into crumbly goodness.
-What torture when you can smell something so delightful, and see the golden loaf you know is filled with chunks of chocolate and bits of walnuts, wrapped around a sweet dough.
+It takes a little time to prep everything, and you need to let the dough rise — two different times — for about an hour each time.
+Then plan for about 30 minutes for baking.
+But the final step is allowing the bread to cool before slicing it into crumbly goodness.
+Waiting can be torture when you can smell this delightful golden loaf filled with chunks of chocolate and bits of walnuts, all wrapped around a sweet dough.
 That, my friends, is when time seems to drag.

 This sweet bread is amazing, but I can see why it’s reserved for the holidays.
 I’m sure most families have their own special recipe, but since I don’t, I adapted this from Ladies Home Journal.
 What a special treat!

 Recipe for Chocolate Babka

 Yields 1 loaf

 - 3 tablespoons unsalted butter, melted, plus 1 tablespoon

 - 1 egg, beaten